 Most home networks are fine for watching TV, playing video games, and casual web browsing.
 Your internet service provides all the equipment and bandwidth necessary for you to be “connected.”
 What I had set up at home certainly used to fit within that “good enough” category.
 That’s no longer true.

 Since the pandemic started, I’ve been working from home, along with several elementary and college-age students doing online learning.
 I’ve had to significantly upgrade my home network to allow it to handle the worst-case situation: eight people all in separate Zoom meetings at the same time.
 Here is what I did to get to a happier place.

 Prior to March 2020, my home network was pretty simple.
 I’ve been a Comcast subscriber since at least 2011.
 In 2019, I decided to try to “cut the cord” and ordered Comcast’s gigabit service.
 I received the Xfinity xFi XB6 advanced gateway for internet service and wifi.
 I had this located on one side of my home, with an Apple Airport Extreme providing wifi at the other end for solid coverage.
-The only limitation seemed to be that I couldn’t get close to gigabit speeds (~500 Gbps down and ~30 Gbps up).
+The only limitation seemed to be that I couldn’t get close to gigabit speeds (~500 Mbps down and ~30 Mbps up).